bmeurant/technical-docs/software-architecture/system-design-patterns/system-performance.md

 **Problem:** This antipattern involves making a large number of small, frequent I/O requests (e.g., over the network) instead of bundling them into fewer, larger requests.
 Each network call has inherent latency and overhead.
 When an operation requires multiple round-trips to complete, the cumulative latency can severely degrade performance.

 It's important to recognize the inherent trade-off between this antipattern and [[#3-extraneous-fetching|Extraneous Fetching]].
-Solving Chatty I/O at the API level by creating a single, larger "batch" endpoint can inadvertently create an Extraneous Fetching problem at the database level.
-If the new endpoint is not carefully implemented, it might fetch too much data in an inefficient way.
-The key is to ensure that batching at the API layer is supported by an equally efficient data access strategy at the persistence layer, bundling only data that is **systematically used together** for a given context.
+Solving Chatty I/O by implementing a **Batch API pattern** can inadvertently create an Extraneous Fetching problem at the database level if not designed carefully.

 **Example:** A client application making separate API calls to get a user's profile, their orders, and their reviews, instead of one call that retrieves all the required information.